Laguna Pueblo

-The Laguna Pueblo (Western Keres: Kawaika [kʰɑwɑjkʰɑ]) is a federally recognized tribe of Native American Pueblo people in west-central New Mexico, near the city of Albuquerque, in the United States.
+The Pueblo of Laguna, New Mexico (Kawaika; [kʰɑwɑjkʰɑ]) is a federally recognized tribe of Native American Pueblo people in west-central New Mexico, near the city of Albuquerque, in the United States.
 Part of the Laguna territory is included in the Albuquerque metropolitan area, chiefly around Laguna's Route 66 Resort and Casino.
 The name, Laguna, is Spanish (meaning "small lake") and derives from the lake on their reservation.
 This body of water was formed by an ancient dam that was constructed by the Laguna people.
 After the Pueblo Revolt of 1680–1696, the Mission San José de la Laguna was erected by the Spanish at the old pueblo (now Old Laguna) and finished around July 4, 1699.

 Geography

 Their reservation lies in parts of four counties: In descending order of included land area they are Cibola, Sandoval, Valencia and Bernalillo Counties.
 It includes the six villages of Encinal, Laguna, Mesita, Paguate, Paraje, and Seama.
 The reservation is 45 mi west of the city of Albuquerque.
 The reservation consists of approximately 500000 acres.

 The Laguna Pueblo (and the Acoma Pueblo) lie in the river basin of the Rio San Jose.
 The laguna or lake was historically much larger than the present time and hosted waterfowl of many kinds, including ducks, geese and swans.
 The Rio San Jose flows into the Rio Puerco near the southeast corner of the Laguna Reservation.